Chalwk77/HALO-SCRIPT-PROJECTS/ADD-ON REQUEST TEMPLATE.md

 When you're finished editing, copy/paste the contents into your new issue.
 - [ ] To mark a your selection, put an 'x' [x] between the brackets.

-`Copy from here, but do not include this line or the 2 above.`
+<sup>copy from line 7 onwards, but do not include this line or the lines above</sup>

 ### Will this add-on be for Halo PC, CE or BOTH?
 * [ ] Halo PC
 * [ ] Halo Custom Edition